 What is boondocking camping?

 Boondocking is more than just a fun word to say.
 It’s a phrase that RVers use to describe free camping in places without amenities such as sewer, water, or electric hookups.
 The word might instantly conjure up images of parking down a dark, forest road on open land.
 While this may sometimes be the case, boondocking doesn’t always mean going too far from civilization.
 Boondocking for RVers is often just staying overnight in the parking lot of an RV-friendly business.
 You might see this also described as “dry camping”, “dispersed camping”, or simply “free camping”.

 Where can you go RV boondocking?

 There are many places across the country that allow RV boondocking.
-Let’s take a look at each type of location.
+Let’s take a look at three types of boondocking locations.

 Some of the most popular boondocking locations are undeveloped or primitive campsites on public lands.
 If you’re looking to get away from the crowds in forests, beaches, and more, this is for you!
 The United States Bureau of Land Management allows boondocking (referred to as “dispersed camping”) on most public lands as long as it doesn’t conflict with other authorized uses or isn’t specifically closed to camping.
 Generally, your stay on public lands is limited to 14 days.
 These campsites are located along most secondary roads on BLM lands and may not always be marked.
 Be sure to check with the BLM about rules for setting up camp at these sites.